Theodorah-Roy-Ger-42K/Kumul-Cafe-Web-Design-Project-A2/README.md

 All suggestions provided by GitHub Copilot were reviewed and tested by the student before being incorporated into the project.

-The student remained responsible for the final website structure, content, implementation, testing, GitHub repository, publication, and submission.
+I remained responsible for the final website structure, content, implementation, testing, GitHub repository, publication, and submission.

 ---